lucasfmo/lucasfmoRepo1125140158/lucasfmoDocset1125140158/documentdb-partition-data.md

 ---
 # Partitioning in Azure Cosmos DB using the DocumentDB API
+## Partitioning in Azure Cosmos DB using the DocumentDB API
+### Partitioning in Azure Cosmos DB using the DocumentDB API

 [Microsoft Azure Cosmos DB](../cosmos-db/introduction.md) is a global distributed, multi-model database service designed to help you achieve fast, predictable performance and scale seamlessly along with your application as it grows.